 The inspection included a review of policies and procedural documentation relevant to the establishment's licensable activities.
-This included a review of temperature monitoring records for consumables and reagents and the procurement areas, equipment service contracts and records of servicing and cleaning, incidents, training records, internal audits, and agreements with third parties.
+The inspection also included a review of temperature monitoring and equipment service records, meeting minutes, incidents, audits, risk assessments, staff training and competency records, and agreements.